-Robotplusplus Launches Highmate C20 Cleaning Robot At SMM 2024, Bringing Efficiency And Safety To The Maritime Industry
+RobotPlusPlus Launches HighMate C20 Cleaning Robot at SMM 2024, Bringing Efficiency and Safety to the Maritime Industry

-At SMM 2024, RobotPlusPlus is displaying the HighMate C20 to tens of thousand visitors at the maritime industry's leading global trade fair.
-From booth B8-128, RobotPlusPlus is demonstrating how the HighMate C20's versatile design provides unique solutions for all types of ships, along with other offerings for the shipbuilding and repair industry.
-Moreover, RobotPlusPlus's strategic partner from Germany MontiPower (B5-323) will be presenting the co-developed robotic HighMate Prepper solution for the welding, inspection and bristle blasting.
+At SMM 2024, RobotPlusPlus is displaying the HighMate C20 in front of tens of thousand visitors at the maritime industry’s leading global trade fair.
+From booth B8-128, RobotPlusPlus is demonstrating how the HighMate C20’s multi-purpose design concept offers unique solutions for ships of all kinds as well as other solutions for the ship building and ship repair industry.
+Moreover, our strategic partner from Germany MontiPower (B5-323) will be presenting the co-developed robotic HighMate Prepper solution for the welding, inspection and bristle blasting.

-The HighMate C20's five powerful 500-bar high-pressure nozzles clean at 1-meter width with 95% coverage.
-Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500?per hour.
+The HighMate C20’s five powerful 500-bar high-pressure nozzles clean at 1-meter width at a coverage rate of 95%.
+Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500 square meters per hour.

 The robot is remarkably easy to operate; most seafarers can learn basic functions of the HighMate C20 in 10 minutes or less.
 In launching the HighMate C20 at SMM, RobotPlusPlus hopes to attract like-minded companies that contribute to improving maritime shipping worldwide.

-Global distributors interested in partnering with RobotPlusPlus can email ... for more information.
+Global distributors interested in partnering with RobotPlusPlus are invited to email ... for more information.

 About RobotPlusPlus